Joan Court: Cambridge, UK, 1977

 At age 57 Joan was approaching compulsory retirement at 60.
 Fortunately at this time she met an old friend from the convent in Torquay, Professor Mary Douglas, who was now a distinguished anthropologist.
 Taking some of Mary's books to St Lucia on holiday, Joan realised that she wanted a change of career, to social anthropology.
 Despite already having an MA in social work, she was accepted onto the undergraduate degree course in social anthropology at Cambridge University, studying at New Hall.
 She moved to Cambridge in 1977 and made a lifelong friend, Nicola Carmichael, while studying there.

-When she graduated in 1979 Joan went off to Bengal where she met her friend Bela who she knew from the Calcutta riots in 1946.
+When she graduated in 1979 Joan went off to Bengal where she met her friend Bela whom she knew from the Calcutta riots in 1946.
 After a brief attempt at anthropological study in Orissa Joan decided this was not for her and returned to Cambridge, becoming a child protection officer representing children as a Guardian Ad Litem.